BGP Multipath

 The hot potato routing scheme

 All transit providers want to protect the hot potato routing scheme for revenue reasons.
-Traffic consumes bandwidth and bandwidth costs money.
-Therefore, providers want traffic to leave their networks as soon as possible, aka hot potato routing.
+Traffic consumes bandwidth, and bandwidth costs money.
+Therefore, providers wish to traffic to leave their networks as soon as possible, aka hot potato routing.
 The problem is that when a route reflector receives two updates, it only sends one.

 This is done by design for scalability reasons.
 BGP may also withdraw paths with lower policies (MED, Local Preference), resulting in only one NLRI announcement (diagram above).
 It was relevant, but you might want to send multiple routes for many reasons.